UI students were found dead in their beds, may have been sleeping when attacked, coroner says

 Moscow police released a map Friday on its Facebook page outlining the time and locations of the students in the hours leading up to their deaths.
 It asked anyone who was near those areas and noticed suspicious behavior, or who has video surveillance or other relevant information, to call the tip line at (208) 883-7180 or email tipline@ci.moscow.id.us.

 The map indicated Goncalves and Mogen were at the Corner Club, a popular downtown Moscow bar, from 10 p.m.
 Nov.
 12 to 1:30 a.m.
 Nov.
-13. The pair were seen on a Twitch livestream appearing to order food at 1:40 a.m. before returning to their King Road residence via an Uber driver five minutes later.
+13. The pair were seen on a Twitch livestream appearing to order food at 1:40 a.m. before returning to their King Road residence via a private vehicle five minutes later.

 The fraternity and the home are separated by a large grass field.
 It's unclear where Chapin and Kernodle were in the nearly five-hour gap from 9 p.m. to 1:45 a.m.

 Officers responded to the home after a 911 caller reported an unconscious person at the home, the post said.
-Officials declined to release the 911 tapes.
+Officials declined to release the 911 tapes and have not said who made the call.

 Police discovered the four students dead when officers arrived at the house.

-Latah County Prosecuting Attorney Bill Thompson said search warrant documents pertaining to the investigation are sealed per court rule.
-He said they will likely remain sealed until the investigation complete or until there's no need to protect the information anymore.
+Latah County Prosecuting Attorney Bill Thompson said search warrant documents from the investigation are sealed.
+He said they will likely remain sealed until the investigation is complete.

 "Typically they are sealed to protect the integrity of the investigation," Thompson said.

-Detectives seized the contents of three dumpsters on King Road , police said.
-They also contacted local businesses to determine if a large fixed-blade knife had been recently purchased.
+Detectives seized the contents of three dumpsters on King Road, police said.
+They also contacted local businesses to determine if a large fixed-blade knife had been purchased recently.

 Detectives have received nearly 500 tips as of late Friday afternoon, the post stated.
 Police conducted 38 interviews with people who may have information about the killings.